-The following Commercial guidance note Produced in partnership with Morton Fraser LLP provides comprehensive and up to date legal information covering:
+The following Commercial practice note produced in partnership with Morton Fraser provides comprehensive and up to date legal information covering:

 the formation of contracts